lolabray/lolabot/README.md

 **Toy commands**
-*Supported by All Lovense devices* high      - Vibrate a specific or ALL toys at MAX POWER medium    - Vibrate a specific or ALL toys at Mediuim Power low       - Vibrate a specific or ALL toys at low power stop      - Stop a specific or ALL toys.
+*Supported by All Lovense devices*
+High      - Vibrate a specific or ALL toys at MAX POWER Medium    - Vibrate a specific or ALL toys at Medium Power Low       - Vibrate a specific or ALL toys at low power Stop      - Stop a specific or ALL toys.

-*Only avalaible on Lush, Hush, Ambi, Edge, Domi & Osci Toys* pulse     - Pulsate a specific or ALL possile toys grind     - Grind a specific or ALL possible toys circle    - Circle a specific or ALL possible toys
+*Only available on Lush, Hush, Ambi, Edge, Domi & Osci Toys* Pulse     - Pulsate a specific or ALL possible toys Grind     - Grind a specific or ALL possible toys Circle    - Circle a specific or ALL possible toys

-*Only avalaible on Nora*
+*Only available on Nora*
-Rotateleft  - Rotate a specific or ALL possible toys Counter Clockwise.
+RotateLeft  - Rotate a specific or ALL possible toys Counter Clockwise.
 RotateRight - Rotate a specific or ALL possible toys Clockwise.
 RotateStop  - Stop rotating on a specific or ALL possible toys.